ToyotaInfoTech/RAMN/docs/userguide/usb_tutorial.rst

 Include ESI bit - v
 ^^^^^^^^^^^^^^^^^^^

-Use ``v0`` to enable and ``v1`` to disable the addition of an "i" at the end of CAN FD frames that have the "ESI" bit set (which should be expected when there is no error).
+Use ``v0`` and ``v1`` to enable or disable the addition of an "i" at the end of CAN FD frames that have the "ESI" flag set as "PASSIVE".

 Custom ECU control commands